Titus II Mar Thoma: Successors

-Even before Marett Rev. M. N. Abraham was ordained as a deacon in 1911, the church leaders unanimously decided to select him as a bishop of the Mar Thoma Church.
+Even before Marett Rev. M. N. Abraham was ordained as a deacon in 1911, the church leaders unanimously decided to select him as a bishop of the Malankara Mar Thoma Syrian Church.
 He was consecrated as an episcopa on 27 December 1917 at Tiruvalla and was given the episcopal title, Abraham Mar Thoma Suffragan Metropolitan.

 Because the number of parishes increased, the Representative Assembly (Mandalam) decided to have two more bishops.
 They selected Ayroor Cherukara Rev. C. M. John and Ayroor Kurudamannil Rev. C. T. Mathew.
 They were consecrated as episcopal on 30 December 1937 at Tiruvalla.
 Rev. C. M. John was given the title Juhanon Mar Timotheos and Rev. C. T. Mathew was given the title Mathews Mar Athanasius.

 Last days

 Titus II Metropolitan was a diabetic for a long time.
 By 1941 he lost his eyesight also.
 At this time, he was helped by the other Metropolitans.
 On Thursday 6 July 1944, Titus II Metropolitan died.
 He was interred in the Bishops' cemetery in the SCS Compound, Tiruvalla.